reduxjs/redux/docs/recipes/reducers/InitializingState.md

 With `combineReducers()` the behavior is more nuanced.
 Those reducers whose state is specified in `preloadedState` will receive that state.
 Other reducers will receive `undefined` *and because of that* will fall back to the `state = ...` default argument they specify.

 **In general, `preloadedState` wins over the state specified by the reducer.
 This lets reducers specify initial data that makes sense *to them* as default arguments, but also allows loading existing data (fully or partially) when you're hydrating the store from some persistent storage or the server.**

+*Note: Reducers whose initial state is populated using `preloadedState` will **still need to provide a default value** to handle when passed a `state` of `undefined`.
+All reducers are passed `undefined` on initialization, so they should be written such that when given `undefined`, some value should be returned.
+This can be any non-`undefined` value; there's no need to duplicate the section of `preloadedState` here as the default.*

 ## In Depth